BnMcGn/snakes/README.md

       (do-generator (x iter)
         (yield (/ x 2))))

 Pygen's goal is to recreate the concept of python generators while staying within the bounds of lisp idiom convention.
-Its goal is not to look like python.
-So it doesn't implement for... in style syntax.
+Its goal is not to look like python, so it doesn't implement for... in style syntax.
 Not to say it can't be done: see [ergolib](https://github.com/rongarret/ergolib).

 Python: